BW-Miracle-Messages/Back-End/README.md

 missing person looking to reconnect with their family members.
 Each missing person is considered a case.
 A volunteer can have more than one case and a case can have more than one family member.

+##Getting Started

+Git clone the repo to your computer.

+In the terminal type the following commands: npm install or npm i (to download node modules) npm run server (to start server)

 ## Heroku

 https://miracle-messages2019.herokuapp.com